rushabhT3/rushabhT3/README.md

 ---

-## 🏢 Professional Experience
+# 🏢 Professional Experience

-### **1. Software Developer L1 at Polynomial AI**
+## 1. Python AI/ML Engineer at Polynomial AI
 **Location:** Surat, Gujarat, India
-**Duration:** November 2024 - Present
+**Duration:** November 2024 - May 2025

 Currently contributing to Polynomial AI's tech ecosystem by:

 - 🔄 **Contributing in a large-scale migration project** from Flask/MongoDB to Django/PostgreSQL, including the development and optimization of **50+ Django-based APIs** (both new implementations and enhancements) with PostgreSQL database models.
-- � **Enhancing system performance** by integrating **Docker** for containerization, **AWS SDK** for cloud services, and **Celery** for asynchronous task management.
+- ⚡ **Enhancing system performance** by integrating **Docker** for containerization, **AWS SDK** for cloud services, and **Celery** for asynchronous task management.
 - 🤖 **Developing machine learning models**, including an **OpenAI CLIP-based model** for document verification, which filters **900+ false documents monthly**, significantly reducing manual workload.
 - 🛠️ **Building and maintaining APIs** and system architecture to improve technical infrastructure and scalability.

 As part of the core team, I focus on technology stack migration, machine learning implementation, and system optimization to drive efficiency and innovation.

+---

+## 2. Software Developer at Paycio (Coinearth Technologies)
+**Location:** Hyderabad, Telangana, India
+**Duration:** May 2025 - Present

+Currently working on mobile backend APIs for Paycio (Coinearth Technologies) at scale by:

+- 🔄 **Building/optimizing APIs** and system architecture to improve technical infrastructure and scalability.
+- 🛠️ **Integrating Redis, Blockchain** with existing codebase to improve performance and security.

 ---